-1. Set goals
+1. Set realistic financial goals

 The idea of setting goals might seem trite — of course, you want to accomplish big things.
 But if you’re not the kind of entrepreneur who really puts the things you want to achieve down in writing, make this the year you’ll do it.